Which city is cheaper, Cleveland or Cincinnati?

 Should I visit Cincinnati or Cleveland?
 This is a common question asked by many travelers.
-By figuring out which city is more affordable, you'll understand where you can get more bang for your buck.
-So, let's dive into the data, which all comes from actual travelers.
+By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
+So, let's dive into the details and the data, which all comes from actual travelers.

 Located on the north banks of the Ohio River, Cincinnati is the third largest city in Ohio having grown from its industrial heritage.
 It is situated in the southwest part of the state, separated from the Kentucky border by the river.
 The city is best known for its striking skyline and unique chili.

 Located on the shores of Lake Erie of the Great Lakes, Cleveland is the second largest city in the U.S. state of Ohio.
 As a culturally diverse and thriving metropolitan area, the city is host to a vast range of sights and activities, such as world-class museums, cultural events, professional sports, and golf courses as well as plenty of dining, shopping, and entertainment opportunities.

 These are the overall average travel costs for the two destinations.

 The average daily cost (per person) in Cincinnati is $146, while the average daily cost in Cleveland is $106.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
 What follows is a categorical breakdown of travel costs for Cincinnati and Cleveland in more detail.

 Looking for a hotel in Cincinnati or Cleveland?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.

 Kayak helps you find the best prices for hotels, flights, and rental cars for destinations around the world.
 Compare prices for multiple destinations when planning your next trip.